3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.1/README.md

 ## Software architecture

-Zhabix archicture and different communication mechanisms
+Zabbix archicture and different communication mechanisms
 ![](https://i.imgur.com/q3W0XAw.png)

-## Nagios Core vs Zhabix comparison
+## Nagios Core vs Zabbix comparison

-According to alternativeto.net, Nagios and Zhabix are the two most popular monitoring systems softwares so it's important to compare them.
+According to alternativeto.net, Nagios and Zabbix are the two most popular monitoring systems softwares so it's important to compare them.
 Depending on the sysadmin priorities and personal taste, one software can be more intersting than the other.
 Below is a side-by-side comparison tabble that compares the key componentes of both monitoring solutions.